javiercr/bbva/README.md

 It uses the same API that the offical BBVA mobile app uses.
 Requieres the same user and password that are used for accessing http://bbva.es

+# Important note
+The code in this gem is being ported to [bank_scrap](https://github.com/ismaGNU/bank_scrap), a new more ambitious gem that will support multiple banks, including BBVA.
+The port in bank_scrap uses the new API from the latest version of BBVA's mobile app.
+This gem won't be mantained any longer.

 ## Motivation

 I wrote this gem to cover my own needs.
 The [BBVA web app](https://www.bbva.es/) is painful to use and there is no public API.
 However their [Android mobile app](https://play.google.com/store/apps/developer?id=BBVA) is quite great.
 I thought the mobile app should be using some kind of API, so after some research I figured out how to use that exact same API from a Ruby client.